A simple guide to your ASO first steps

 Now that you’ve chosen the keywords you’re going to target, you need to add them to your app’s metadata.

-For the Google Play Store, you’ll need to add your keywords in the app name (50 characters), short description (80 characters) and long description.
+On Google Play, you’ll need to add your keywords in the app name (30 characters), short description (80 characters), and long description.
 Contrary to the Apple algorithm, repeating keywords is useful because the Google algorithm gives more weight to words that are repeated frequently.
 So, make sure that your brand name and top keywords are repeated across those fields, and several times in the long description.

 Monitor your ranking progression for your chosen keywords, and check how your competitors are doing on those as well.

 Keep in mind that ASO takes time and needs to be monitored and adapted.
-Keywords popularity and relevance also change seasonally so it really is a continuous process.
+Keyword popularity and relevance also change seasonally, so it really is a continuous process.